 We are both/all teachers.

-我们都不忙。 Wŏ men dōu bù máng.
-None of us is busy.
+我们都不忙。 (Wŏmen dōu bù máng.)
+None of us are busy.

-Let us do some excises, try to translate these sentences in Chinese by yourself:
+Let’s do some exercises!
+Try to translate these sentences into Chinese by yourself:

-3. Both my elder sister and my elder brother can speak English.
+- Both my older sister and my older brother can speak English.

-5. My younger sister’s friend is also my friend, we both like music.
+- My younger sister’s friend is also my friend.
+We both like music.

 - He is ill and doesn’t look too good.